A bit of history

 Because they depended upon the programme proposed by the travelling troupes, Lausanne's audiences sometimes had the chance see certain operas just months after their creation, whereas for other performances, several years passed before the right troupe crossed the border.

-In 1804 in the square known as la Caroline, currently Rue de Langallerie 5, in what was formerly the suburb of Martherey, a theatre of around 1,100 seats was built, called ‘La Comédie’ or ‘Salle Dupleix’.
+In the square known as la Caroline, currently Rue de Langallerie 5, in what was formerly the suburb of Martherey, a theatre of around 1,100 seats was built, called ‘La Comédie’ or ‘Salle Dupleix’.
 Until it closed in 1859, ‘La Comédie’ was Lausanne's main theatre.
 Certain seasons offered a particularly rich programme of performances.
 In 1839 for example, audiences could appreciate Norma (Bellini), Don Juan (Mozart), La muette de Portici (Auber), Der Freischütz (Weber), Fidelio (Beethoven), Robert le Diable (Meyerbeer), La sonnambula (Bellini), La dame blanche (Boieldieu), Le nozze di Figaro (Mozart), Roméo et Juliette (Gounod), La Cenerentola (Rossini) and I Capuletti e I Montecchi (Bellini).

 After the closure of the ‘Comédie’ and until the construction of the Casino-Théâtre, the current Opéra de Lausanne, performances were given in the small theatre of the Casino de Derrière-Bourg, located where the Banque Cantonale Vaudoise stands today.
 The Casino-Théâtre, also known as the Salle Georgette, was inaugurated on the 10th May 1871.
 It was a theatre in the Italian style, with ornamentations by Grasset and decorated by Borschgrave and Bidau.
 For the first 10 years of its existence, an extremely varied selection of operatic works were on the bill at the ‘Casino-Théâtre’.
 Novelty was already a commercial argument at that time!